Swap-Tripathi/V-SOS-hybrid/README.md

 # V-SOS-hybrid
-A 'CVX-MOSEK'-based MATLAB program for certifying almost global stability of oscillators (systems on a product of Euclidean and hypertorus spaces).
+A 'CVX-MOSEK'-based MATLAB program for certifying almost global stability of oscillators (systems on a product of Euclidean and hypertoral spaces).